 Dwarf Hairgrass is excellent as carpeting plants for aquariums, whereas they can also grow on driftwood and rocks.
 They are fabulous-looking grass-like plants with green strands.

 Unlike other plants on the list, attaching Dwarf Hairgrass to the driftwood and keeping them flourishing can be a little tricky.
 Hairgrass prefers a soft nutrient-rich substrate but can absorb food from the water also.

 Choose large pieces of driftwood, cut Hairgrasses into pieces, and tie them carefully using fishing strings.
-When growing on the driftwood, the water will be the primary source of their nutrition.
+When growing on the driftwood, the water will be their primary nutrition source.
 So, maintaining nutrient-rich, healthy water is vital for Dwarf Hairgrass.

-Aquascaping is something special, and you’ll get the real charm of fishkeeping with it.
+Aquascaping is something special, and you’ll get the natural charm of fishkeeping with it.
 Newbies sometimes are muddled to start a natural ecosystem aquarium or a simple biotope.
 But they are not so challenging at all.
-You just need to get the proper guidelines, and the rest is easy.
+You need to get the proper guidelines; the rest is easy.

 I hope this article about the best plants to attach to driftwood will come to use for you.
 You are welcome to put any comments below.